The state is linking the hospitals to its highspeed network so that they can practice telehealth initiatives

 and expand data, voice and video communications among schools and libraries.

 but through expensive and limiting T1 lines.
-With those lines, staff at
+With those lines, a hospital

-one hospital can't communicate with staff at another one unless a direct
+can't communicate with another one unless they run a cable straight to it.

-But because no big-city hospitals are connected to the network, small
+But because no big-city hospitals are as yet connected to the network, the

-hospitals, for now, will be able to use the network privileges and equip.ment
+small hospitals, for now, will be able to use the network privileges and

-"There are so many benefits to the network tele.med.icine is just
+"There are so many benefits to the network — telemedicine is just one,''

-For the program, the Illinois Department of Public Health chose hospitals
+The Illinois Department of Public Health chose hospitals for the program

-with fewer than 15 beds and patient stays averaging fewer than four days.
+that have fewer than 15 beds and patient stays that average fewer than four

-Ring said the plan is to bring another seven or eight hospitals into the
+about $30,000.
+Ring said the plan is to bring another seven or eight hospitals

 To enable hospitals to participate in telemedicine, the state will also